wangronin/HypervolumeDerivatives/README.md

 ## Reproducing NeurIPS 2025's results

-The experimental data needed for running MMD-based Newton (MMDN) are saved in `MMD_data.zip`.
-Please unzip it before reproducing the experiments.
+The experimental data needed for running MMD-based Newton (MMDN) can be accessed via [`MMD_data.zip`](https://drive.google.com/file/d/1OwDs89y1ccGbBSxG-4qpbLxtgE7e9x5U/view?usp=sharing).
+Please download and unzip it before reproducing the experiments.
 After unzipping, you should have a `./MMD_data` folder containing CSV files of initial points and reference sets generated from multi-objective optimization evolutionary algorithms (MOEAs).
 See our experimental procedure in the submitted paper for details.

 In the `/scripts` folder, you can find the experimental scripts for our NeurIPS 2025 submission: `/scripts/benchmark_MMD.py` performs the experiments in Sec.
 6 of the paper.
 Calling signature is: